-The mission of Burke Rehabilitation Hospital's Spinal Cord Injury (SCI) / Neurological Rehabilitation Program is to provide the most comprehensive, patient centered and effective rehabilitation to maximize recovery from physical, cognitive and psychological impairments caused by traumatic and acquired spinal cord dysfunction.
-Led by a specialized physician, the interdisciplinary team works collaboratively with the individual with the spinal cord injury and the family and/or caregiver to facilitate achievement of the best possible physical and mental recovery.
-Intensive rehabilitation is provided in a safe, secure and structured environment to allow the individual to reach his/her full potential and return to an active, productive lifestyle.
+The mission of Burke Rehabilitation Hospital's Spinal Cord Injury (SCI) Rehabilitation Program is to provide the most comprehensive, patient centered and effective rehabilitation to maximize recovery from physical, cognitive and psychological impairments caused by traumatic and acquired spinal cord dysfunction.
+The interdisciplinary team works collaboratively with you and your family and/or caregiver to facilitate achievement of the best possible physical and mental recovery.
+Intensive rehabilitation is provided in a safe, secure and structured environment to allow you to reach your full potential and return to an active, productive lifestyle.

 Burke’s Spinal Cord Injury (SCI) Rehabilitation Program:

 - Maximizes recovery from the physical, cognitive, and psychological impairments caused by spinal cord injury

 - Provides the highest quality, patient focused rehabilitation

 - Provides rehabilitation through an interdisciplinary approach that emphasizes communication, collaboration and cooperation

 - Focuses on the individual’s capabilities and use of compensatory strategies and devices to lessen activity limitations

 - Removes or lessens restrictions to participation in life roles and situations to the extent possible, and counsels and educates individuals and families on alternative possibilities for life participation when necessary

 - Prepares the individual with a spinal cord injury, family and/or caregiver to make the transition to the next stage of the rehabilitative process